internationaltouch/internationaltouch.github.io/_policy/player-eligibility.md

     criteria listed in paragraph 4.1 to 4.3 above, for the different Member country.
 2. An individual is entitled to multiple changes provided that the following provisions are adhered
     to:
-    1. For an individual to be granted their first and/or second change of Representation, they must satisfy clauses:
+    1. For an individual aged 18 years or older at the time of their most recent previous representation to be granted their first and/or second change of Representation, they must satisfy clauses:
         -   4.1;
         -   4.2;
+        -   4.3.1;
+        -   4.3.2;
+        -   4.3.3; and
+        -   4.3.4;

+        For an individual aged under 18 years at the time of their most recent previous representation to be granted their first and/or second change of Representation, they must satisfy clauses:
+        -   4.1;
         -   4.3.1;
         -   4.3.2;
         -   4.3.3; and